bartkowiaktomasz/algorithmic-challenges/LeetCode - Top Interview Questions/README.md

 > Given an integer array `nums`, return `true` if any value appears at least twice in the array, and return `false` if every element is distinct.

 _[Element distinctness problem](https://en.wikipedia.org/wiki/Element_distinctness_problem) states that, for arbitrary `nums` and without extra space, best runtime is `O(NlogN)`_

+---
+- [x] Skyline Problem
+> A city's skyline is the outer contour of the silhouette formed by all the buildings in that city when viewed from a distance.
+Given the locations and heights of all the buildings, return the skyline formed by these buildings collectively.
+Question: https://leetcode.com/problems/the-skyline-problem/

+_1. Split buildings into single points `(x, h, type)` and mark each point whether it is a left (`-1`) or a right (`1`) point of a given building._

+_2. Update the result if the max height o the priority queue changes: skyline is formed by changing max heights_

+_3. Sort points based on three conditions: (X position, type, height)(in this order).
+Left needs to be before Right (imagine what happens if there are two buildings same height, right side of first one overlaps  with the left side of the next one).
+Height-wise, if we have two left points  (same x), higher needs to be considered first.
+If two right points, consider the lower one first._